We Are Currently Investigating Certain Cancers Associated With GenX Exposures In North Carolina

 - Prostate cancer

-In addition, during the period of time starting in 2009 up until the date of their cancer diagnosis, the person must have lived in Southeastern North Carolina (from Fayetteville to the coast) for at least one (1) year.
+In addition, during the period starting in 2009 up until the date of their cancer diagnosis, the person must have lived in Southeastern North Carolina (from Fayetteville to the coast) for at least one (1) year.

 More Information About GenX Exposures